The Four Variables

 Buyers price from the outside in.
 They don't see your receipts.
 They see alternatives.

 When a buyer looks at your home, they are simultaneously comparing it to every other home in their search range.
-They apply something called the principle of substitution — they will not pay more for your home than it would cost to acquire something comparable elsewhere.
+They apply the principle of substitution — they will not pay more for your home than it would cost to acquire something comparable elsewhere.
 They don't care what your kitchen renovation cost.
 They care whether the kitchen is better than the other kitchens they've seen this weekend.

 The left-digit effect compounds this.
 Research shows buyers respond disproportionately to the first number they see. $499,000 feels meaningfully less than $500,000 — not because it is, but because of how the brain processes it.
 In the luxury market this reverses: prestige pricing uses round numbers because $1,250,000 signals confidence, while $1,249,000 can signal desperation.